Lili Reinhart: Career

 In June 2019, it was announced that Reinhart would star as the female lead of Amazon Studios' romantic drama film Chemical Hearts, written and directed by Richard Tanne and based on the 2016 Krystal Sutherland novel Our Chemical Hearts.
 Reinhart played Grace Town, a physically disabled high school senior who falls in love with school newspaper writer Henry Page.
 In addition to starring, Chemical Hearts was Reinhart's first executive producer credit.
 The film was released on August 21, 2020, on Amazon Prime Video and received mixed reviews.

 In May 2020, Reinhart voiced Bella-Ella, "a ... snooty rich [girl]" in the Simpsons episode "The Hateful Eight-Year-Olds".

-In March 2021, it was announced that Reinhart would star in Wanuri Kahiu's Look Both Ways.
-Reinhart will play Natalie, a college student whose life diverges into two parallel realities on the eve of her college graduation.
+In March 2021, it was announced that Reinhart would star in Wanuri Kahiu's Look Both Ways as Natalie, a college student whose life diverges into two parallel realities on the eve of her college graduation.
 In one reality, she becomes pregnant and must navigate motherhood as a young adult; in the other, she moves to LA to pursue her career.
-In addition to starring in the film, Look Both Ways will be Reinhart's second executive producer credit.
+In addition to starring in the film, Look Both Ways was Reinhart's second executive producer credit.

 In June 2021, Reinhart's production company, Small Victory Productions, signed a deal with Amazon Studios.
 Small Victory Productions will develop original and adapted content for film and television with a focus on modern, young adult content that celebrates diversity and inclusivity, as well as supporting new voices.

 Other ventures

 In October 2019, Reinhart was announced as an ambassador for American Express for the relaunch of its AmexGreen Card.
 That same month, Reinhart became a spokesperson and ambassador for CoverGirl.

 In September 2020, Reinhart released a book of poetry titled Swimming Lessons: Poems.
 The book explores themes such as "young love, anxiety, depression, fame, and heartbreak".
 For the week of October 18, 2020, Swimming Lessons: Poems debuted at No. 2 on The New York Times Best Seller list for paperback trade fiction.

+She launched a skincare line called Personal Day in 2024.

 Personal life

 Reinhart is a Christian.
-She practices meditation and is training to be a reiki healer.
+She practices Transcendental Meditation and is training to be a reiki healer.
 Reinhart was diagnosed with depression at age 14.
-She also experiences anxiety and body dysmorphia.
+She has also opened up about her experiences with anxiety and body dysmorphia.

 She came out as bisexual in June 2020.
+She was diagnosed with alopecia in January 2024.